Tianeptine: Atypical μ-opioid receptor agonist

 In 2014, tianeptine was found to be a μ-opioid receptor (MOR) full agonist using human proteins.
 It was also found to act as a full agonist of the δ-opioid receptor (DOR), although with approximately 200-fold lower potency.
 The same researchers subsequently found that the MOR is required for the acute and chronic antidepressant-like behavioral effects of tianeptine in mice and that its primary metabolite had similar activity as a MOR agonist but with a much longer elimination half-life.
 Moreover, in mice, although tianeptine produced other opioid-like behavioral effects such as analgesia and reward, it did not result in tolerance or withdrawal.
 The authors suggested that tianeptine may be acting as a biased agonist of the MOR and that this may be responsible for its atypical profile as a MOR agonist.
 However, there are reports that suggest that withdrawal effects resembling those of other typical opioid drugs (including but not limited to depression, insomnia, and cold/flu-like symptoms) do manifest following prolonged use at dosages far beyond the medical range.
 In addition to its therapeutic effects, activation of the MOR is likely to also be responsible for the abuse potential of tianeptine at high doses that are well above the normal therapeutic range and efficacy threshold.

 In rats, when co-administered with morphine, tianeptine prevents morphine-induced respiratory depression without impairing analgesia.
-In humans, however, tianapine was found to increase respiratory depression when administered in conjunction with the potent opioid remifentanil.
+In humans, however, tianeptine was found to increase respiratory depression when administered in conjunction with the potent opioid remifentanil.